abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/Encapsulation.md

 As per coding standards and rules, we are not supposed to create our own methods with noth leading and trailing underscores.

+# Way to use getter and setters:

+1. all setters must accept the value to be updated as a parameter and all getter methods must not have any parameter and they must retrun the value.

+2. Setter methods are called as mutators (as the mutate or change the value)

+3. Getter methods are called accessor (as they access the values)

+see the encapsulation_example_8.py

+# Summary:
+1. encapsulation is process of preventing the data to be accessed outside the class

+2. adding a __ in front of a attribute makes it private

+3. in python, adding a __changes the name of the attribute to _Classname__attribute